cintia-shinoda/cintia-shinoda/README.md

 <h2 align="center">Hi there, I'm Cintia 👋</h2>

+🌱 Currently pursuing a Bachelor's Degree in Data Science

-🎓 Systems Analyst with an MBA in Artificial Intelligence and currently pursuing a Bachelor's Degree in Data Science
+🎓 BTech in Systems Analysis | MBA in Artificial Intelligence and

 👩🏻‍💻 Have knowledge in Python, SQL, R, and Excel